History of the Boston Bruins: Return to contention and sixth Stanley Cup championship (2010–2015)

 The Bruins lost the first two games of the series in very close contests, 1–0, on a Raffi Torres goal with less than 19 seconds left in regulation, and then 3–2 in overtime.
-Game 3 did not start well for the Bruins either, as they lost Nathan Horton to injury at the 5:07 mark of the first period following a late hit by Canucks defenseman Aaron Rome that left Horton prone on the ice for nearly ten minutes.
+Game three did not start well for the Bruins either, as they lost Nathan Horton to injury at the 5:07 mark of the first period following a late hit by Canucks defenseman Aaron Rome that left Horton prone on the ice for nearly ten minutes.
 Despite losing Horton, the Bruins defeated the Canucks with four goals in each of the second and third periods, twice scoring short-handed goals, and going on to win, 8–1.
 It was the highest score by one team, and largest winning margin, in a Finals game since 1996.
-Game 4 saw the Bruins defeating the Canucks in a 4–0 shutout.
-The home team continued to be the winner, with Game 5 on June 15 in Vancouver going to the Canucks in a 1–0 shutout, then Game 6 on June 13 going to the Bruins, who defeated the Canucks 5–2 to prevent the Canucks from clinching the Stanley Cup.
-The Bruins set a new record for the quickest four goals ever in a playoff series game, scoring in only 4:14 of game time in the first period of Game 6.
-Game 7, which was played in Vancouver on June 15, was the first time the Bruins have ever played in Game 7 of the Stanley Cup Finals.
+Game four saw the Bruins defeating the Canucks in a 4–0 shutout.
+The home team continued to be the winner, with game five on June 15 in Vancouver going to the Canucks in a 1–0 shutout, then game six on June 13 going to the Bruins, who defeated the Canucks 5–2 to prevent the Canucks from clinching the Stanley Cup.
+The Bruins set a new record for the quickest four goals ever in a playoff series game, scoring in only 4:14 of game time in the first period of game six.
+Game seven, which was played in Vancouver on June 15, was the first time the Bruins have ever played in game seven of the Stanley Cup Final.
 The Bruins shut out Vancouver 4–0 after two goals each from Patrice Bergeron and Brad Marchand, winning the sixth Stanley Cup in franchise history and breaking a 39-year Cup drought.
-The 2010–11 Bruins were the first team in NHL history to win a Game 7 three times in the same playoff run.
+The 2010–11 Bruins were the first team in NHL history to win a game seven three times in the same playoff run.

 The championship also meant that all four Boston teams had won their respective championships at least once in the previous decade after the Red Sox won two World Series, the Patriots won three Super Bowls and the Celtics recaptured an NBA championship.
-Following the Stanley Cup Finals, Boston Globe columnist Dan Shaughnessy ranked all seven championships during the decade and ranked the Bruins' 2011 Stanley Cup triumph as third, behind only the Patriots winning Super Bowl XXXVI (second) and the Red Sox winning the 2004 World Series (first, breaking the "Curse of the Bambino").
+Following the Stanley Cup Final, Boston Globe columnist Dan Shaughnessy ranked all seven championships during the decade and ranked the Bruins' 2011 Stanley Cup triumph as third, behind only the Patriots winning Super Bowl XXXVI (second) and the Red Sox winning the 2004 World Series (first, breaking the "Curse of the Bambino").